The East SILC Primary Curriculum Overview

-Pupils working from the semiformal curriculum begin to experience a more formal approach to their classroom learning.
+Pupils working from the Towards Indepedent curriculum begin to experience a more formal approach to their classroom learning.
 They may explore texture in a more complex way, make meaningful marks, begin to look at making things for a purpose, playing percussion instruments (tuned and untuned) along to music which supports the topics, singing along to songs and joining in with actions.

-Independent pathway pupils work from a formal curriculum which will begin to facilitate their own individual creative learning.
+Independent Pathway pupils work from a formal curriculum which will begin to facilitate their own individual creative learning.
 Research tasks play a crucial role in pupils’ discovery of the arts and complements their prior knowledge.
 Pupils will engage in activities such as planning their work, create art for a purpose using a range of techniques and materials, review their own and others work, perform confidently and create their own compositions.

 A range of specialist resources are implemented across the school.
 In music we regularly use cutting edge technology such as ‘Musii’, ‘Sound Beamz’ and advanced recording equipment.
 An array of adapted musical instruments are used as learning tools in lessons.

 ICT equipment is used across the arts.
 Interactive whiteboards, iPads, EyeGaze and floor projectors are regularly used to facilitate the learning of a range of pupils with specific learning needs.